Planning your own event

-Visit the Safety Advisory Group Guidance (ESAG) documents - this may be useful to you as it contains information and guidance on risk assessments, medical scores and an event plan template.
+View the Safety Advisory Group Guidance (ESAG) documents for information on event safety - this may be useful to you as it contains information and guidance on risk assessments, medical scores and an event plan template.

-Working with Safety Advisory Group (ESAG) partners Shropshire Fire Service to ensure all organised events are safety assessed, we recommend that you complete the event assessment matrix.
-This will help you to identify any risks associated with your event as well as which event application process to follow.
+Working with Safety Advisory Group (ESAG) partners Shropshire Fire Service to ensure all organised events are safety assessed, we recommend that you download and complete the event assessment matrix as this will help you to identify any risks associated with your event as well as which event application process to follow.

 - If your event is a small scale event with estimated attendance under 500 then please apply through the small Event application process.